UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Which provider has better solar buyback plans?

 TXU Energy generally offers far more robust solar buyback plans that actively credit you for the excess energy your rooftop panels generate.
-TriEagle Energy focuses strictly on simple fixed-rate plans and does not currently offer specialized solar buyback options for homeowners.
+TriEagle Energy focuses strictly on straightforward fixed-rate plans and does not currently offer specialized solar buyback options for homeowners.

 About the Author